Crecs, Gardeil, Highlander, Pai, San Carlo, Wackos

 After the turn of the millennium, new products were introduced

-and the distribution network grew to include: Portugal, Belgium, Holland, Denmark, Switzerland, Austria, Greece, North Africa
+and the distribution network grew to include: Portugal, Belgium, Holland, Denmark, Switzerland, Austria, Greece, North Africa and the Caribbean.

 An interesting aspect of the company's modern marketing approach is to aim a range of Chips directly to children.
 While many major companies do much the same with child 'friendly' packaging designs, San Carlo do it overtly.